“Harry Black, center wearing red hat”

 Dad contacted John Nye who started and owns Trickle-Eez Irrigation Company based in Saint Joseph, Michigan.
 John stopped by in the Spring ofswitched to Drip or Trickle Irrigation on the entire Farm.
 This new practice flows water through miles of 1/2″ tubing that run down each row Trees, Berries, & Vegetables at low pressure using small Electric pumps conserving Water and Energy while keeping our plants stress free to grow a great crop!

-The farm covers 100 acres and is divided into 80 percent orchard and 20 percent vegetables and other produce.
+The farm covers 100 acres and is divided into 70 percent orchard, 20 percent vegetables, cover crops, and other produce.
 The major crops produced are Apples, Peaches, Cherries, Nectarines, Pears, Apricots, Plums, Black Raspberries, Blueberries, Blackberries, Kiwi Berries, Concord Grapes, and assorted vegetables.
 In 1983, the family decided to close up the open-air market and build a 50′ x 50′ addition with heating and air conditioning and blacktop parking.
 Over the past few years, the farm has further expanded by creating a Playground area for both young and old, a “Cut Your Own Flowers” area and one of the most popular additions, the Bakery.

 “We are always planting and testing new varieties of all fruit and berries always looking for the juiciest, best tasting varieties that can be grown here on the eastern slope of the Appalachian Mountain Range” Says Robert Black co-owner of Catoctin Mountain Orchard.

-Today, the 2nd, 3rd, & 4th generation of the Harry Black Family work very hard to bring you the safest, great tasting Fruit, Berries ,& Vegetables that can be grown on our rich soils that we strive to improve and protect for generations to come!
+Today, the 2nd, 3rd, & 4th generation of the Harry Black Family work very hard to bring you the safest, best tasting Fruit, Berries & Vegetables that can be grown on our rich soils that we strive to improve and protect for generations to come!